The group structure of elliptic curves over Z/NZ: Elliptic curves over

 Since both $X$ and $Z$ are divisible by $p$, this implies

 so that $\ff \in \Z[x]$ is the required polynomial.
 A direct computation shows that

 which proves the moreover part. \endproof

-\begin{rmk} Although finite local rings are complete with respect to the topology induced by their maximal ideal, they may not be domains (as it is the case for $\Z/N\Z$).
-For this reason we found appropriate to explicitly compute $\ff$ instead of considering the truncation to the correct exponent of the classical series \cite[Chapter IV]{Silverman}. \end{rmk}
+\begin{remark} Although finite local rings are complete with respect to the topology induced by their maximal ideal, they may well not be domains (e.g. $\Z/N\Z$).
+For this reason, we found it appropriate to explicitly compute $\ff$ instead of considering the truncation to the correct exponent of the classical series \cite[Chapter IV]{Silverman}. \end{remark}

 To simplify the exposition, for any $X \in \Z/p^e\Z$ and any positive integer $t$ we write $p^t | X$ or $X \equiv 0 \bmod p^t$ in place of the more precise $X \in p^t(\Z/p^e\Z)$.
 In the same spirit, we assign a $p$-adic valuation to any $X \in \Z/p^e\Z$ by writing